Blady-Com/UXStrings/readme.md

 - not thread safe
 - single character assignment is not implemented in UXS1, UXS2 and UXS3 but is implemented in UXS4 and UXS5.
+- Ada 20222 iteration scheme is not implemented in UXS1, UXS2 and UXS3 but is implemented in UXS4 and UXS5.
 - only few API are implemented

 ### Future implementations